-Starting a business in California will mean potentially registering with a number of federal, state and local agencies.
-Let’s take a look at common licenses and permits a business will register for in California.
+Starting a in will mean potentially registering with a number of federal, state, and local agencies.
+Let’s take a look at common licenses and permits a will register for in .

-Business License – There is no general state of California business license, however many cities require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
+There is no general state of , however, many cities require businesses to be licensed in order to operate.
+Rules for registration vary depending on location and what the does.
 Below are a few cities that have licensing requirements.

-Los Angeles – Businesses located in or have employee conducting business in the City limits of Los Angeles will need to complete a New Business Registration and obtain a Business Tax Registration Certificate with the Office of Finance.
+Los Angeles – Businesses located in or have employees conducting in the of Los Angeles will need to complete a New Registration and obtain a Registration Certificate with the Office of Finance.

-San Jose – Within 90 days of starting, all businesses operating in City limits must obtain a Business Tax Certificate from the City of San Jose.
+San Jose – Within 90 days of starting, all businesses operating in from the City of San Jose. must obtain a

-San Francisco – The Office of the Treasurer & Tax Collector requires any business to obtain their Business Registration Certificate within 15 days of starting the business.
-Business registration is required for any company operating in the corporate limits of the city.
-Additionally, certain businesses such as billiard halls, food service establishments, tattoo artists, ice cream trucks and more have to register with the Office of the City Clerk.
+San Francisco – The Office of the Treasurer & Collector requires any to obtain their Registration Certificate within 15 days of starting the . registration is required for any company operating within the corporate limits of the city.
+Additionally, certain businesses such as billiard halls, food service establishments, tattoo artists, ice cream trucks, and more have to register with the Office of the City Clerk.

-Sacramento – The City of Sacramento requires businesses to have a Business Operation Tax Permit.
+Sacramento – The City of Sacramento requires businesses to have a Operation .

-Seller’s Permit – Businesses in California must register for a California seller’s permit from the Department of Tax & Fee Administration if they are involved with any business activity in California and/or intend to sell or lease merchandise subject to sales tax.
+Businesses in must register for a from the Department of & Administration (CDTFA) if they are involved with any in and/or intend to sell or lease merchandise subject to .

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain a California Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a Resale Certificate to not pay for merchandise being resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in California include; auto repair shops, cosmetologists, pest control and many more.
-Additional information, fees and licensing requirements for professions are available from the California Department of Consumer Affairs.
+A variety of occupations in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in include; auto repair shops, cosmetologists, pest control, and many more.
+Additional information, fees, and licensing requirements for professions are available from the Department of Consumer Affairs.

 In addition to professional licensing, there are a few other types of businesses that need licensing that are not covered by the Department of Consumer Affairs, a few of which include:

-Fictitious Business Name Statement – While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for a Fictitious Business Name Statement (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.
+While not a , Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) must register for a Fictitious Name Statement (also known as a Doing As or DBA) with the Clerk’s Office in the where the is located.

-These are a few of the most common business licenses, but there are far too many business licenses and permits in California for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are some of the most common licenses, but there are far too many licenses and permits for us to keep track of.
+Before starting your , be sure to check with the Governor’s Office of and Economic Development CalGold website to he’ll identify permits, in addition to city Hall, Clerk, Chamber of Commerce, and/or the local Economic Developer in your area to get more information regarding licensing.